BookStackApp/website/content/blog/2024/bookstack-in-2023.md

 Money isn't really the target though, as it's very far from covering the effort in making this content.
 These videos are really about building this extra resource and community hub, while providing a means for me to celebrate and emphasise work being done for the project.
-Folks dunk on YouTube comments as being a toxic place, but generally the feedback I get is wonderfully wholesome which feeds my motivation for the project.
+While many dunk on YouTube comments as typically being a toxic place, In generally the feedback I get is wonderfully wholesome which feeds my motivation for the project.

 As you can see from the other stats, we've generally had good growth overall, even as I recently promote the YouTube content less in favour of the [PeerTube alternative I set-up](https://www.bookstackapp.com/blog/bookstack-on-foss-video/).
-I've been meaning to play around with shorts, just to provide quick summaries for releases, but my recording flow & format doesn't really make this easy.
+I've been meaning to play around with YouTube shorts, just to provide quick summaries for releases, but my recording flow & format doesn't really make this easy.

 The usage of the [BookStack PeerTube channel](https://foss.video/c/bookstack/videos) has gone well so far.
 Views and usage is predictably a lot lower than our established YouTube presence, but I've really liked the fact we're not forcing folks to view ads, or submit to Google's privacy requirements, when sending visitors to video content from the BookStack site.
-Plus it's nice to be a part of the open social fediverse.
+Plus it's nice for this content to be a part of the open social fediverse.

 On the subject of video and YouTube, in August [I spotted BookStack](https://fosstodon.org/@danb/110956729212142440) used within a Linus Tech Tips video, which was pretty awesome to see.